 Instead of: Bagel with cream cheese

-Choose: Whole wheat English muffin with 1 tablespoon of peanut butter
+Choose: Whole wheat English muffin with 1 tablespoon of peanut butter or other nut butter

 Why make the switch: The English muffin breakfast has fewer calories (helping you keep your weight in check).
-The peanut butter has good fats, which replace the bad fats you'd get from the cream cheese.
+The nut butter has good fats, which replace the bad fats you'd get from the cream cheese.

 Instead of: Cheese omelet

 Choose: Egg-white omelet with spinach, onions, peppers (or any vegetables you like), with or without one slice of whole wheat toast

 Why make the switch: Skipping the yolks and the cheese lowers the saturated fat and the sodium in this breakfast.
 And adding veggies is always a good choice when it comes to your health.